Malaga outraged after UEFA ban appeal rejected

 Rayo, who have not been awarded a licence to compete in Europe by the Spanish football federation (RFEF) due to financial problems of their own, reacted to Malaga's exclusion by saying they would appeal to CAS to try to reverse the RFEF's decision.

-Otherwise, Sevilla will compete in Europe's second-tier club competition, a tournament they won in 2006 and 2007 when it was called the UEFA Cup.
+Otherwise, Sevilla will compete in Europe's second-tier club competition next term, a tournament they won in 2006 and 2007 when it was called the UEFA Cup.

 That was later reduced to a year after the club "regularised its overdue payables" by a March 31 deadline and they appealed to CAS asking for the UEFA decision to be annulled or replaced with less severe sanctions.